Bobbu/nextjs-cognito-app-shell/README.md

 ## Getting Started

+Recommended that one use this as a "starter project" for when one wants a NextJS app that also uses AWS Cognito for their user management.
+In most cases, unless you are contributing to improving this starter project, you will want to just copy the repo (e.g., download a zip of it into a folder representing your own new project), and go to town on it.

 Not completely automated, but only a few simple steps right now, though again, you may want to edit the aws-infrastructure components as well to put better prefixes on assets that better fit your planned app.
 ```
 npm install